WICG/html-in-canvas/README.md

 ## Proposed solution

-The solution introduces three main primitives: an attribute to opt-in canvas elements, methods to draw them, and an observer to handle updates.
+The solution introduces three main primitives: an attribute to opt-in canvas elements, methods to draw child elements into the canvas, and an observer to handle updates.

 ### 1. The `layoutsubtree` attribute
 The `layoutsubtree` attribute on a `<canvas>` element opts in canvas descendants to have layout and participate in hit testing.
 It causes the direct children of the `<canvas>` to have a stacking context, become a containing block for all descendants, and have paint containment.